 Example 1: The subscriber is on a product page for 15 minutes straight.
 There can be an automatic push alert that offers the customer a discount on the product that he’s viewing.

 Example 2: The subscriber may have put several items into their cart but bounced off of the site after reaching the checkout page.
 You can use push alerts to recover subscribers who have abandoned their shopping cart.
 You could send a push alert for 20% off of the items in the cart.
 This is very powerful because it’s a rapid way of rekindling a customer’s interest.
-Many customers abandon their cart to look at other websites, compare prices, etc. Your push alert may compel customerts to commit to your products and promotions.
+Many customers abandon their cart to look at other websites, compare prices, etc. Your push alert may compel customers to commit to your products and promotions.

 Example 3: The subscriber has already made some purchases.
-At this point, you can use their purchase history as way a way to upsell the customer.
+At this point, you can use their purchase history as a way to upsell the customer.
 So, if a subscriber purchased a bottle of red wine from your store, you can recommend other red wines that are similar to the one that the customer purchased.
-This is, admittedly, more advanced form of market segmentation, but it’s something that you should definitely work your way towards if you’re going to use push alerts.
+This is, admittedly, a more advanced form of market segmentation, but it’s something that you should definitely work your way towards if you’re going to use push alerts.

 Lastly, Track Your Results

-If you’re an ecommerce site, you will want to monitor the following metrics:
+If you’re an eCommerce site, you will want to monitor the following metrics: